780nm/DrawSynth/README.md

 - As a user, I would like to export the encoded audio of a sequence to disk
 - As a user, i would like to define an instument as a composition of other instruments

+## Phase 4 Tasks
+For the purpose of *Task 2*, The map interface was utilized in `Track.Java` for storing pairs of notes and their associated positions in a track, and `Panel.java` for passing the title and actions of menu buttons.